 ►Don’t forget in Naviance, under the “Colleges Tab”, is a Scholarship list and search tool.
 You’ll see all the scholarships available from local, state and across the nation!
 This is a GREAT resource at your fingertips!!!
 USE IT!!!

-www.mjc.edu/studentservices/specialparttime0116.pdf Once the form is filled out, give it to the College Counselor or Principal for approval/signature, then submit the form to MJC Enrollment Office for processing.
-Remember classes taken at MJC are free while you’re still in high school!!
+►Freshmen, Sophomores, Juniors…Interested in taking MJC coursework to get a jump start on college credit?
+If so, then first make sure you first apply on MJC website at www.mjc.edu then print out & complete the following high school petition form at www.mjc.edu/studentservices/specialparttime0116.pdf Once the form is filled out, give it to the Counselor or Principal for approval/signature, then submit the form to MJC Enrollment Office for processing.
+Remember classes taken at MJC are free while you’re still in high school, but only students who are on track to graduate and have demonstrated that they can handle the additional coursework, will do well with dual enrollment.
+Most courses in 100 level are transferable to CSU’s, UC’s and many private universities.
 Suggested courses to take: Guidance 110, Health 110, Music Appreciation 101, History 101 or 102, College Skills 100, Public Speaking 100 and various elective classes.
-To find MJC course schedule click on the “magnifying glass” in upper right hand corner of MJC homepage and see what is being offered each semester.
+To find MJC course schedule (click on the “magnifying glass” in upper right hand corner of MJC homepage) to view what is being offered each semester.

 ►Taking the SAT and/or ACT is NOT required if you plan to attend MJC or any other California Community /Junior College.
 You MUST however, take the Math & English assessment in the spring, if you plan to apply in the fall.
 (See below for NEW MUTIPLE MEASURES NOW IN PLACE AT MJC)!

 ►NEW Multiple Measures for Assessment at MJC!